 We endorse the Paris Agreement’s goals, and we want to help Australia fulfil its obligations as a signatory.

 Being environmentally and socially responsible sits at the heart of our efforts to reduce our environmental footprint in our day-to-day operations, and in our carbon offsets.
-Our corporate operations have been carbon-neutral certified for FY20, FY21 and FY22 by Federal Government body Climate Active, and are awaiting certification for FY23.
+Our corporate operations have been carbon-neutral certified for FY20, FY21, FY22 and FY23 by Federal Government body Climate Active.
 We’re also a member of the Australasian Campuses Towards Sustainability (ACTS), acknowledging our strong links with university and research sector campuses.

 Take a step inside UniSuper and read about how we’re seeking to reduce our carbon footprint within our own corporate operations.